 - Under no circumstances should images be taken at Camp by children using their personal mobile devices.

 Mobile Phones and Electronic Devices

 - All electrical devices are prohibited on camp.
-If found, children will be asked to place the device in the Camp Leader box which will be locked and secured at all times.
+Children must hand in their mobile device upon arrival at Camp.
+If a mobile device is subsequently found on their person, children will be asked to place the device in the Camp Leader box which will be locked and secured at all times.

 - Parents/Guardians are required to contact the Camp Leader if they wish to speak with their child during camp.